-Regarding emergency department operations, according to the Centers for Disease Control and Prevention, over 135 million Americans visit an emergency room each year.
+According to the Centers for Disease Control and Prevention, regarding emergency department operations, over 135 million Americans visit an emergency room each year.
 But what's missing from some emergency rooms is a danger sign.
-The emergency room is one of the top departments of a hospital where medical malpractice occurs, with medical errors affecting at least one in 20 Americans who visit the ER, according to BMJ Quality and Safety.
+According to BMJ Quality and Safety, the emergency room is one of the top departments of a hospital where medical malpractice occurs, with medical errors affecting at least one in 20 Americans who visit the E.R.

 - Diagnostic error is "the failure to establish an accurate and timely explanation of a patient's health problems or communicate that explanation to the patient" (definition by the Academy of Medicine).